trinodb/trino/docs/src/main/sphinx/develop/functions.rst

 -------------------

 The ``@Deprecated`` annotation has to be used on any function that should no longer be used.
-The annotation causes Trino to generate a warning whenever a SQL statement uses a deprecated function.
+The annotation causes Trino to generate a warning whenever an SQL statement uses a deprecated function.
 When a function is deprecated, the ``@Description`` needs to be replaced with a note about the deprecation and the replacement function: